-The Compensation Committee's activities during the fiscal year are following, revision of Nomura's deferred compensation framework and variable compensation were discussed and determined on April 26, 2018.
-In addition, on June 22, 2018, after the appointment of directors at the annual shareholder meeting, the Compensation Committee reviewed and confirmed our compensation policy and determined fixed compensation for new directors.
-On August 20, 2018, the Company held a Joint Committee of Nomination and Compensation in order to discuss a succession plan for Group CEO and revision of the institutional design of major subsidiaries.
-On March 29, 2019, the fixed remuneration was determined for newly appointed executive officers as of April 1.
+The Compensation Committee's activities during the fiscal year are following, variable compensation were discussed and determined on April 25, 2019.
+In addition, voluntary salary cut was reported on May 24, 2019.
+On June 24, 2019, after the appointment of directors at the annual shareholder meeting, the Compensation Committee reviewed and confirmed our compensation policy and determined fixed compensation for new directors.
+Also, checked and confirmed a partial amendment of the Nomura Group Compensation Policy.
+Furthermore, held 3 consequtive meetings since August 26, 2019, for discussing compensation control of directors and executive officers, which resulted in a resolution for a few sections on March 3, 2020, aiming to apply from the performance period ending March 31, 2021.
+On March 30, 2020, the fixed remuneration was determined for newly appointed executive officers as of April 1.